-The center-back, who has struggled with injuries for several years, confirmed that talks with the club over a new deal are ongoing but that he is considering a non-playing role
+The centre-back, who has struggled with injuries for several years, confirmed that talks with the club over a new deal are ongoing but that he is considering a non-playing role

 Tottenham defender Ledley King has hinted that he may be forced to retire this summer due to persistent injury problems.

-The center-back has struggled with a knee problem since 2006, which has significantly limited the number of appearances that the former England international could make.
+The centre-back has struggled with a knee problem since 2006, which has significantly limited the number of appearances that the former England international could make.

 King has managed the issue in recent seasons and featured semi-regularly for Spurs, but another knock sustained in training at the back end of the 2011-12 campaign took its toll on the club captain, limiting him to 23 appearances in all competitions.